wikimedia/mediawiki-extensions-MobileFrontend/README.md

 ##### $wgMFMinCachedPageSize

 Pages with smaller parsed HTML size are not cached.
-Set to 0 to cache everything or to some large value to disable caching completely
+Set to 0 to cache everything or to some large value to disable caching completely.

 * Type: `Integer`
 * Default: `64 * 1024`